Apprenticeships

 Email Mrs Hill on hhill@themisbourne.co.uk and we will arrange for a careers appointment for you to help answer your queries.

-Local employers send vacancies through to the school we email these out to Year 11 and 13 parents when we receive them.
+Local employers send vacancies through to the school which we post on the Year 13 Google Classroom.

 Documents